Thinking of joining us at the Richmond Congregational Church, UCC?

 Below we have addressed some common questions that people sometimes have – feel free to read on, but to sum it up briefly – YOU are welcome here.
 Come as you are.

 - Come as you are!
 What do we mean?
-We mean that all are invited to join us at the Richmond Congregational Church, not because your are fulfilled and not to express an opinion but “to seek a presence and pray for a spirit.”
+All are invited to join us at the Richmond Congregational Church!
+Not because your are fulfilled, and not to express an opinion, but “to seek a presence and pray for a spirit.”

 - Where should I park?
 Most people park across the street at the library/Post Office parking lot.
-If you have mobility issues or young children, please feel free to park in the spots on Church Street close to the door; otherwise, please park a bit further, to ensure that all who would like to attend can do so.
+If you have mobility issues or young children, feel free to park on Church Street closer to the door.

 - Who is welcome to worship here?
 Everyone is always welcome to join us for worship.

 - How do I know what’s going on during the service?
-When you enter the church, the ushers will hand you a bulletin, which lists the order of worship for that service.
-It contains the text of the prayers that we will say in unison, and will list the numbers for the hymns that we will be singing.
+When you enter church, the ushers will hand you a bulletin, which lists the order of worship for that service.
+It contains the text of the prayers, and lists the numbers for the hymns we will be singing.
 You will find most of the hymns in the hymnals in the pew racks.